X (Chris Brown album): Critical reception

-Accolades
+Awards and nominations

 Commercial performance

 The album debuted at number two on the US Billboard 200, with first-week sales of 146,000 copies in the United States.
 In its second week, the album dropped to number six on the chart, selling 36,000 copies.
 In its third week, the album dropped down to number nine on the chart, selling 23,000 copies.
 In its fourth week, the album dropped down to number 21 on the chart, selling 16,000 copies.
 By November 2015, the album has sold 404,000 copies in the United States.
 On October 1, 2021, X was certified double platinum by the Recording Industry Association of America (RIAA), for combined album sales, on-demand audio, video streams, track sales equivalent of two millions.

 In 2014, X was ranked as the sixty-second most popular album of the year on the Billboard 200.